 pt, or other absolute units are permitted in your CSS

-- A Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
+- Build a Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make

-- Your GitHub repository must contain ONLY the files and commits from this project
+- Include only the files and commits from this project in your repository